 Don’t neglect your toes just because they’re small.
 The following common types of toe pain can worsen if not treated.

 You may also have the sensation of walking on a pebble or a balled up sock.
 Shoes that squeeze the toes can be to blame.
 This doesn’t mean that only high heeled shoes are the culprits.
-Many people wear their shoes too tight or wear the incorrect width and it creates squeezing of the forefoot.
+Many people may wear their shoes too tight or wear the incorrect width and that creates squeezing of the forefoot.